 It is not available in English, but has been localized in France as Aromantic (Love) Story.
 The French editions embrace the asexual and aromantic element with the title and a color scheme from the asexual pride flag.
 Please consider requesting it for licensing in Seven Seas Entertainment’s monthly reader surveys to have it in English.

-Even with increases in asexual visibility, there would only be so much to discuss if this were limited to confirmed characters.
+Even with increases in asexual visibility, there would only be so much to discuss if we limited to confirmed characters.
 This section looks at characters that can be interpreted as asexual.
 Although not definitive representation, they’re worth examining because characters with qualities shared by asexual people can still inform an audience’s perception of asexuality for better or for worse.
 Plus, sometimes they’re just fun to think about.

 One Piece: Monkey D. Luffy